vladdou/ms4-of-stories-shop/TESTING.md

 ---

-*5. As a site user I want to be able to find information about the company and their products so that I can	learn more about things that could be of interest.*
+*5. As a site user I want to be able to find useful information about the products and their origins so that I can learn more about the products and the values of the company.*

 - Users can find information through the blog that is located in the navbar